 Tracey Arnell, MD

-Dr. Tracey Arnell, MD is a general surgery specialist in New York, NY and has been practicing for 21 years.
-She specializes in general surgery.
+Dr. Tracey Arnell, MD is Associate Professor of Surgery in the department of Surgery Acute Care at CUIMC and has been practicing for 21 years.
+Arnell graduated from the University of Washington School of Medicine in 1992.
+She specializes in general surgery, colon and rectal surgery.

 Gina Badalato, MD

 Dr. Gina M. Badalato is an Assistant Professor of Urology; she has been the medical student clerkship director since 2014 and the associate program director since 2018.
 She has served on the American Urologic Association Committee for Medical Student Education and is an active member of the Society of Academic Urology, an organization which sets professional guidelines and policies for recruitment and education in the field of urology.

 Sumeet Banker, MD, MPH

 Sumeet Banker, MD, MPH is a faculty member in the Division of Critical Care and Hospital Medicine within the Department of Pediatrics.
 His clinical care, trainee supervision, and mentorship interfaces with medical students, residents, and fellows.
 His scholarship is focused around family-centered care, medical education innovations, and community/global health.
 He serves as the Associate Director for Community Pediatrics, an Associate Program Director for the Pediatrics Residency Program, and the Program Director for the inaugural Bi-campus Pediatric Hospital Medicine Fellowship Training Program at Columbia and Cornell.